 On the very far end of East 7th street sits Hard Luck Lounge—a gritty little dive bar with the right amount of charm to keep you coming back.
 The interior is dark and cooled by a dusty window unit, the cheap beer and whiskey shots flow like water and the maroon felt pool table beckons.
 Outside you’ll find a large patio full of picnic tables, a small stage and Lady Luck, Hard Luck’s resident food truck serving irresistible comfort food with a modern twist.

-On a desolate strip of Airport Boulevard and up a dangerously steep staircase lies the dark, windowless Barfly’s, one of the best dive bars around town.
+Barfly's sits on a desolate strip of Airport Boulevard, up a dangerously steep staircase where you'll find the dark, windowless watering hole.
 Patrons, mostly in their 20s and 30s, drink cheap beer and well drinks while the jukebox plays rock and indie gems you haven’t heard in years.
 The laid-back atmosphere, low lighting and unbeatable drink prices make Barfly’s a great neighborhood bar with cool-kid appeal.

 Ego’s has all the makings of a great dive bar: dirt cheap drinks, no windows, furniture that looks like it came from an ‘80s office furniture liquidation sale and an odd location—the bottom level of a parking garage illuminated solely by a harsh orange security light.
 But what people come for is Ego’s legendary free karaoke, which goes down every Wednesday through Saturday night.
 Consult the very thick song book and watch people of all ages sing along and dance in front of the stage.